Ordinal utility: Constructing additive and quadratic utility functions from ordinal data

 enabled Andranik Tangian to develop methods for their construction from purely ordinal data.

 In particular, additive and quadratic utility functions in $n$ variables can be constructed from interviews of decision makers, where questions are aimed at tracing totally $n$ 2D-indifference curves in $n - 1$ coordinate planes without referring to cardinal utility estimates.

+Comparison between ordinal and cardinal utility functions

+The following table compares the two types of utility functions common in economics: